 Five Easy Thanksgiving Centerpieces

-Now that Halloween is over, it’s time start thinking about Thanksgiving!
-Thanksgiving is on November 22 this year so we only have three weeks to prepare.
+Now that Halloween is over, it’s time to start thinking about Thanksgiving!
+Thanksgiving is on November 26th this year so we only less than four weeks to prepare.
 I like to make my Thanksgiving centerpieces and table decorations first because if I wait, I never have time to create them.
-Some of my favorite tabletop decorations are beautiful, autumn inspired Thanksgiving centerpieces.
+Some of my favorite tabletop decorations are beautiful, autumn-inspired Thanksgiving centerpieces.
 I love amber and gold metallic tones mixed with the texture of natural elements.
 They are so easy to create with just a few inexpensive items and things picked up outside.
 You can also use some of your leftover Halloween pumpkins and corn husks to incorporate into your magnificent Thanksgiving centerpiece.
 Here are five of my easy ideas to create beautiful Thanksgiving centerpieces.

 Twiggy Centerpiece (shown above)

 I am a big fan of low centerpieces for a Thanksgiving table.
 It makes it so much easier to have a conversation with someone across the table when you are not trying to look around twigs and flowers.